w4/kpjs/README.md

 You can sign a file with multiple keys, this allows revocation of other keys at a later date.

-This protects against physical access to the server at a later date, for example.
-The JavaScript is not signed with the original private key so we will not execute it.
+Keypinned JavaScript could protect against an attacker having physical access to the server.
+Without the GPG key used to sign the scripts on the page the first time the user visits it, the attacker will not be able to execute malicious scripts on the client's machine.

-Currently we require all scripts to be signed with the same key.
+As this is a POC, all scripts on a website are required to be signed with the same key.
 To sign a script simply add a `data-signature` attribute to your script with a relative or absolute link to the detached signature of the script.